WRFaber/seeker/README.md

 ## Citing

-Please use this bibtex if you want to cite this repository in your publications :
+Please use this bibtex if you want to cite the PPO PyTorch OR this repository in your publications :

     @misc{pytorch_minimal_ppo,
         author = {Barhate, Nikhil},